Th3Tr00p3r/gSTED-sFCS/README.md

 #### <u>Physical Device Control</u>

-1. the `drivers` package contains an `__init__.py` file which imports the neccesary drivers from existing packages (pyVISA, nidaqmx, instrumental etc.), which provide the interface to the devices
+1. the `drivers` package contains an `__init__.py` file which imports the necessary drivers from existing packages (pyVISA, nidaqmx, instrumental etc.), which provide the interface to the physical devices.

 2. `drivers` is imported into the implementation modules which communicate with the devices.

 #### <u>Implemetation</u>

-1.

-## What's here/Noteworthy files:
+1. ## What's here/Noteworthy files:

-- `./gSTEDsFCS.e4p` - 'eric IDE' project file, which nicely ties everything together
+- `./gSTEDsFCS.e4p` - 'eric IDE' project file, which nicely ties everything together.

-- `./ui/mainwindow.py` - GUI module
+- `./ui/mainwindow.py` - GUI module.

-- `./implementation/implementation.py` - main implementation module
+- `./implementation/implementation.py` - main implementation module.

-- `./implementation/constants.py` - constants used across the project
+- `./implementation/constants.py` - constants used across the project.

-- `./drivers` - package for physical devices interfaces (used only in implementation modules)
+- `./drivers` - package for physical devices interfaces (used only in implementation modules).

-- `./settings/default_settings.csv` - default setting file, initial values for all GUI forms
+- `./settings/default_settings.csv` - default setting file, initial values for all GUI forms.